zdravkov/kendo-docs/api/wrappers/jsp/dataSource.md

 ### serverPaging `boolean`

 Determines if paging of the data is on the server.
 By default paging is performed client-side.
-If
+If serverPaging is enabled the total number of data items should also be returned in the response.
+Use the schema.total setting to customize that.The following options are sent to the server as part of the query string by default:

 #### Example
     <kendo:dataSource serverPaging="serverPaging">